ThachNgocTran/ExtractExcelDataInParallel/README.md

-# ExtractExcelDataInParallel
+# Extract Excel Data In Parallel
 A small script to extract Excel Data in parallel into Dataframes, using xlwings and Python's multiprocessing.
+Why need Parallelism?
+Because accessing low-level cells is slow, e.g. a few ms for one cell.
+Low-level cells allow to leverage many kinds of functionalities supported by VBA.

 ## Prerequisites